neurobin/rnm/README.md

 1. Rename files/directories/links en masse with dynamically constructed names.
 2. Undo rename.
+3. Names (or name strings) can be taken from a file.
-3. Inserting file information (mtime, atime, ctime, permission etc..) in arbitrary formats.
+4. Inserting file information (mtime, atime, ctime, permission etc..) in arbitrary formats.
-4. Indexing and formatting the indexes in different ways.
+5. Indexing and formatting the indexes in different ways.
-5. Latin, scientific and base conversion for indexes and counters.
+6. Latin, scientific and base conversion for indexes and counters.
-6. Inserting different level of parent directory names.
+7. Inserting different level of parent directory names.
-7. Access to current directory name, file name with and without extension.
+8. Access to current directory name, file name with and without extension.
-8. Regex replace to delete/swap/replace part of the file name.
+9. Regex replace to delete/swap/replace part of the file name.
-9. A regex replace operation can be performed on file only, directory only, link only or any combination of them.
+10. A regex replace operation can be performed on file only, directory only, link only or any combination of them.
-10. Uppercase/Lowercase conversion on file name (can be done by selecting a part).
+11. Uppercase/Lowercase conversion on file name (can be done by selecting a part).
+12. Replace strings can be taken from files.
-11. Search string to search for files with matching regex/string.
+13. Search string to search for files with matching regex/string.
-12. Search string can be specified for only file, directory, link or any combination of them.
+14. Search string can be specified for only file, directory, link or any combination of them.
-13. Inverse search.
+15. Inverse search.
+16. Search strings can be taken from files.
-14. Sorting files and indexing.
+17. Sorting files and indexing.
-15. Sorting files according to size, modification time, access time etc..
+18. Sorting files according to size, modification time, access time etc..
-16. Prioritize file, directory or link during sort.
+19. Prioritize file, directory or link during sort.
+20. Running simulation.

 #New features: